iggy-rs/iggy-docs/docs/server/schema.md

 ---
-id: specification-binary
+id: server-schema
-slug: /specification/binary
+slug: /server/schema
-title: Binary transport
+title: Schema
-sidebar_position: 2
+sidebar_position: 4
 ---

+Since the Iggy server supports a variety of transport protocols, it is important to have a common schema for all of them, that will represent the data in a unified way.
+Commands (requests), responses, data models, status codes, must be the same for all transports.

+Currently, there are 2 ways of data representation: JSON (text) and binary - any serialization format that you prefer such as bincode, SBE, flatbuffers, protobuf or even your custom one, as the server simply expects the raw bytes as the message payload.

+The binary format is more compact and efficient, but it is not human-readable - it's being used by TCP and QUIC transports.
+The JSON format is used by HTTP transport - all the existing endpoints are available in the [server.http](https://github.com/iggy-rs/iggy/blob/master/server/server.http).

-## Command schema
+## Request schema

-All the commands are represented as a binary message.
+All the requests are represented as a binary message.
 The message consists of 3 parts: length, code and payload:

 - length - 4-byte integer (u32) which represents the total length: code (4 bytes) + payload (N bytes)
-- code - 4-byte integer (u32) which represents the command code
+- code - 4-byte integer (u32) which represents the request code
 - payload - binary data of N bytes length

 For example, if the payload is 100 bytes, the length will have a value of 104 (100 bytes for payload + 4 const bytes for the code).
 The message as whole will have 108 (4 + 4 + 100) bytes size.